 - When asked to name the biggest pain points they face in B2B eCommerce, 57% of respondents cited the difficulty of finding and comparing products.
-(Note: This is why Corevist Commerce supports personalized catalogs/picklists for each customer, plus easy, intuitive product comparison.)
+(Note: This is why the Corevist Platform supports personalized catalogs/picklists for each customer, plus easy, intuitive product comparison.)

 The key here is a B2B eCommerce solution which includes real-time integration to SAP ERP.
 If your ERP is the system of record for all business data, it stands to reason that the eCommerce channel should reflect ERP data and business rules in real time.

 But not all integrations are created equal.
 Learn more here: Corevist’s 49 SAP Integration Points.